 As explained above, FLA file is exclusive to Adobe Animate, no third-party tool can open it.
 It's definitely a clickbait if any program or website claims it can convert or process FLA to MP4 or any other video format.
 Adobe Animate is the only appropriate application to open, edit and convert FLA files.

-Run Adobe Animate, click "File" menu and select "Open" to add your FLA file.
+Run Adobe Animate, open "File" menu and click "Open" option to add your FLA file.
 Alternatively, if it has already been associated with Adobe Animate, simply double-click the FLA file to directly open it in Adobe Animate.

 Note: The program layout may vary due to different versions.
-You can update Adobe Animate in "Help" > "Updates", Adobe Creative Cloud or from the official website: https://www.adobe.com/products/animate.html.
+You can keep Adobe Animate up-to-date in "Help" > "Updates", Adobe Creative Cloud or from the official website: https://www.adobe.com/products/animate.html.

 Adobe Animate will load FLA file and restore all your previous editing state.
-Now you can continue your animation work, or simply click "File" button, then "Export" > "Export/Media" if you have Adobe Media Encoder installed on your computer.
+Now you can continue your animation work, or simply open "File" menu, then select "Export" > "Export/Media" if you have Adobe Media Encoder installed on your computer.

 Note: It only exports a SWF file if you choose "Export" > "Export Movie".
-As you know, Adobe no longer supports Flash Player after December 31, 2020 and blocked Flash content from running in Flash Player beginning January 12, 2021, so you have to convert SWF to MP4 or other popular video formats for playback or upload.
+As you know, Adobe no longer supports Flash Player after December 31, 2020 and blocked Flash content starting from January 12, 2021, so you have to convert SWF to MP4 or other popular video formats for playback or upload.
 However, it seems less software can properly recognize and handle the rendered SWF file.
 You're advised to convert FLA to MP4 using Adobe Media Encoder.

 On the pop-up "Export Media" window, select "H.264" from "Format" list and "Default (AME)" from "Preset" list.
 Change video resolution and output directory as you wish.
 Mark "Start Adobe Media Encoder Render Queue immediately" option.
 Then press "Export" button.
 Adobe Media Encoder will take over the conversion work, and you'll see the "MP4 file successfully created" message when the conversion is finished.